This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Vitamin and mineral supplements may be needed if you are malnourished.
 You may need to take a mineral supplement, such as potassium.
 You may also need to take multivitamins to replace what your body has lost.

 - Bone density pictures may be used to check for bone loss.
-Bone loss can happen if you no longer have a monthly period.
+Bone loss can happen if your female child no longer has a monthly period.

 - X-ray pictures may be used to check for a lung infection.